henrygustavo/data_set/README.md

 # Water Consume DataSet and Scenarios

-This repository has a dataset(data_set\sconsumes.csv) of simulated consumes for 9 users during the years 2018 and 2019.Also, this one has 69194 records of consumption per hour and the original dataset comes from this repository https://github.com/DAIAD/data/blob/master/swm_trialA.zip.
+This repository has a dataset(data_set\consumes.csv) of simulated consumes for 9 users during the years 2018 and 2019.Also, this one has 69194 records of consumption per hour, however, it's important to mention that the original dataset comes from this repository https://github.com/DAIAD/data/blob/master/swm_trialA.zip.

 The dataset has the following fields: